 CMS

-A content management system or CMS is a software application that is used to create, manage and publish digital signage content.
-Most CMS solutions come with editing and scheduling tools, enabling content to be delivered on-screen in real-time, or at exactly the time and day you require on one, some or all your digital signage displays.
+A content management system or CMS is a software application that is used to create, manage and publish Digital Signage content.
+Most CMS solutions come with editing and scheduling tools, enabling content to be delivered on-screen in real-time, or at exactly the time and day you require on one, some or all your Digital Signage displays.
 Designed to streamline the content management process, they can often offer enterprise-ready support, making it secure and convenient to create and roll out customised user access for individuals and teams.
-Some also feature analytics tools to help measure the impact of on-screen digital signage campaigns.
+Some also feature analytics tools to help measure the impact of on-screen Digital Signage campaigns.

 Device manager